masterpointio/terraform-components/README.md

 ## Components

-* [GitHub](./github/README.md): responsible for managing GitHub resources, including repositories, teams, permissions, pages, etc.
+- [GitHub](./github/README.md): responsible for managing GitHub resources, including repositories, teams, permissions, pages, etc.

+## Trunk Linter

+To maintain code quality we use a collection of linters, all managed by [Trunk](https://trunk.io).

+To install trunk on your machine you can use brew: `brew install trunk-io`.
+You can also install trunk via the [official instructions](https://docs.trunk.io/docs/install).

+### Usage

+To run the linters, simply run `trunk check` from the root of the project.
+This will check any files that you have changed in your current branch.

+To automatically apply formatting changes, run `trunk fmt`.

+## Automating Trunk

+Trunk can manage git hooks, and is configured to run `fmt` on pre-commit and `check` on pre-push.
+This should help to prevent code being kicked-back by CI.

+Trunk is automated in CI using GitHub Actions, and PRs will be blocked if the linters fail.